CodeForFoco/codeforfoco.github.io/_posts/projects/2017-05-11-fort-collins-bike-coop.md

 tech_tags:
     - CMS
     - Database
+    - HTML
+    - JavaScript
+    - PHP
+    - SCSS
     - Website
-language_tags:
-    - SCSS
-    - JavaScript
-    - HTML
     - WordPress
-    - PHP
 project_summary: Modernize a community-driven bicycle co‑op website
 project_url: https://new.fcbikecoop.org/
 client_mission_stmt: We keep as many happy bikers on the road as possible by assisting them with work on their own rides during our Open Shop hours, providing low-cost used and new parts, as-is bikes and refurbished, ready-to-ride bikes.
 We also handle all recovered bikes for the Fort Collins Police.